Letters written by Ernest Lionel Bailey October 1916 to April 1918 - Part 5

 until Gallagher arrives but I have a lot to do

-so I am Fairy Ann Give My Love to dear Mother XX
+so I am Fairy Ann Give My Love to Dear Mother xx

-All My Love XXXXXXXXXXXXXXXXXXXXXX
+All My Love your Ever Loving Hubby xxxxxxxxxxxxxxxxxxxxxx

 26.2.18

-My Own Darling Wife XXXX
+My Own Darling Wife xxxx

 I guess you